wassermanm/twitterClient/README.md

 # twitterClient

 This is a simple app that emulates a Twitter front end.
+It was written as an iPhone app.
+The username and password is
+Username: tester
+Password: password

 Core Data is used in lieu of a actual remote backend although the notion of network calls is maintained through some of the messages presented to the user as a result of error conditions and in some of the values returned from the "backend".